Shinjaryuu/ML_connect_four/README.md

 # ML_connect_four
 Practicing machine learning by training a neural network to play connect four

+##Next task (So, 16.06.2019, 20:00)
+Write a player class with a neural network brain
+- The player takes the game state as an input and gives the next move as an output (which column to play in)

 ## Next task (We, 23.05.2019, 20:00)
 Write a neural network class with the following properties:
 - The neural network can feed forward